· The Bloomfield Team

 How to Capture Tribal Knowledge Before Your Best Machinist Retires

-There is a machinist at your shop who has been running a Mazak for 22 years.
-He knows that the spindle on Machine 7 pulls 0.002" to the left on long cuts.
-He knows that the 6061-T6 from your primary supplier machines differently than the same alloy from your backup supplier.
-He knows that a particular customer's engineers always under-specify fillet radii and that if you do not add 0.5mm to the drawing, the part will fail inspection.
+Your best machinist has been running a Mazak for 22 years.
+He knows the spindle on Machine 7 pulls 0.002" to the left on long cuts.
+He knows 6061-T6 from your primary supplier machines differently than the same alloy from your backup supplier.
+He knows a particular customer's engineers always under-specify fillet radii and that adding 0.5mm to the drawing prevents inspection failures.

 The Scale of the Problem

-What makes this a crisis is the nature of what leaves.
 A retiring machinist does not take general knowledge about machining.
 That can be taught.
-What they take is specific, contextual, hard-won understanding of how your shop runs, with your machines, your materials, your customers, and your quality standards.
+What they take is specific, contextual, hard-won understanding of how your shop runs with your machines, your materials, your customers, and your quality standards.

-This is tribal knowledge.
-The term sounds informal, but the reality is precise.
 Tribal knowledge in manufacturing refers to the accumulated operational intelligence that exists in the heads of experienced workers and has never been formally documented.
-It includes process tricks, machine-specific adjustments, customer preferences, material handling quirks, quality shortcuts, and the hundreds of small decisions that experienced operators make automatically.
+Process tricks.
+Machine-specific adjustments.
+Customer preferences.
+Material handling quirks.
+Quality shortcuts.
+The hundreds of small decisions experienced operators make automatically every shift.

-A study from Deloitte and the Manufacturing Institute estimated that the manufacturing skills gap could leave 2.1 million jobs unfilled by 2030.
+Deloitte and the Manufacturing Institute estimated that the manufacturing skills gap could leave 2.1 million jobs unfilled by 2030.
 The raw labor shortage is part of the problem.
-The knowledge shortage is the part nobody has a clear plan for.
+The knowledge shortage is the part nobody has a plan for.

 What Tribal Knowledge Actually Looks Like

 Machine-specific knowledge.
 Every CNC machine has personality.
-The operator who has run it for a decade knows its quirks: which axis tends to drift, what spindle speeds produce the best surface finish on specific materials, how the machine behaves differently in summer humidity versus winter dry air.
-This knowledge comes from thousands of hours of observation.
-It is real and it affects quality, cycle times, and scrap rates.
+The operator who has run it for a decade knows which axis drifts, what spindle speeds produce the best surface finish on specific materials, how the machine behaves differently in summer humidity versus winter dry air.
+This comes from thousands of hours of observation and affects quality, cycle times, and scrap rates directly.

 Customer knowledge.
 Which customers accept parts at the loose end of the tolerance band.
 Which ones measure every dimension to the micron.
-Which purchasing managers need a phone call before you ship, and which ones prefer everything by email.
+Which purchasing managers need a phone call before you ship.
 This knowledge determines whether jobs go smoothly or generate NCRs and returns.

 Failure knowledge.
-What has gone wrong before, and why.
+What has gone wrong before and why.
 The material lot that caused chatter.
 The toolpath that looked right in simulation but deflected the tool in practice.
-The heat treat vendor that changed their process and did not tell anyone.
-This knowledge prevents the same mistakes from being repeated by new operators who have never seen the failure mode.
+The heat treat vendor that changed their process without telling anyone.
+This prevents the same mistakes from being repeated by operators who have never seen the failure mode.

 Estimation knowledge.
 How long a job actually takes versus what the router says.
-Where the setup time estimate is consistently wrong.
+Where setup time estimates are consistently wrong.
 Which secondary operations always take longer than quoted.
 This is the knowledge that makes accurate quoting possible.

 Why Traditional Methods Fall Short

-Most shops that try to address knowledge loss use one of three approaches.
-All of them help.
-None of them solve the problem.
+Most shops try one of three approaches.
+All help.
+None solve the problem.

 Written procedures and work instructions.
-Standard operating procedures are valuable for baseline processes.
-They document the approved method for running a part or operating a machine.
-What they cannot capture is the contextual judgment that experienced operators apply when the standard method does not work.
-An SOP tells you to set the feed rate at 0.005 IPR.
+SOPs document the approved method for running a part or operating a machine.
+They cannot capture the contextual judgment experienced operators apply when the standard method fails.
+An SOP says set the feed rate at 0.005 IPR.
 The experienced machinist knows that on this machine, with this material, at this temperature, 0.004 IPR gives a better finish and extends tool life by 30%.
 That adjustment never makes it into the document.

 Mentoring and shadowing programs.
 Pairing junior operators with senior ones is the oldest knowledge transfer method in manufacturing.
 It works when you have time.
-The problem is scale.
 A senior machinist can mentor one or two people at a time.
-If five experienced operators retire in the same 18-month window, which happens regularly at shops with aging workforces, the mentoring capacity is overwhelmed.
+When five experienced operators retire in the same 18-month window, which happens regularly at shops with aging workforces, mentoring capacity collapses.

 Video documentation.
-Recording setup procedures and machining operations is better than nothing.
+Recording setup procedures is better than nothing.
 But video is a terrible search format.
-When a new operator needs to know how to fixture a specific part geometry, they need the answer in 30 seconds, not after scrubbing through 45 minutes of footage.
+An operator who needs to know how to fixture a specific part geometry needs the answer in 30 seconds, not after scrubbing through 45 minutes of footage.

 How AI Knowledge Systems Work

-A knowledge engine built for manufacturing does something that none of the traditional approaches can do.
+A knowledge engine built for manufacturing does what none of the traditional approaches can.
 It takes scattered, unstructured, multi-format information and makes it searchable, contextual, and instantly accessible.

 The system connects to the data sources your shop already has.
 ERP job records from JobBOSS, Epicor, or ProShop.
 Setup sheets.
 Quality records.
 Process notes.
 Emails between engineers and operators.
-The CAM files and the notes attached to them.
-Customer specifications and the internal annotations your team has added over the years.
+CAM files and the notes attached to them.
+Customer specifications and internal annotations accumulated over years.

-On top of that structured data, the system can ingest unstructured knowledge from your experienced operators.
+On top of that structured data, the system ingests unstructured knowledge from experienced operators.
 Recorded interviews where a senior machinist walks through their approach to a difficult part family.
 Annotated photos of fixtures and setups.
-Notes about machine-specific adjustments.
+Machine-specific adjustment notes.
 Customer preference logs.

 All of this gets organized into a searchable intelligence layer that anyone on the team can query in plain English.